Qvikn3/map-vs-list-comparator/README.md

 # Map vs List Comparator

-The project compares the time needed to find a given element in a Map vs the time needed to find a given element in a List.
+The project compares the time needed to find a given element in a map vs the time needed to find a given element in a list.

 ## To note